pha3l/aws-sam-lab-documentation/book/api/project_setup.md

 ---

 Still with me?
 Good!
 We're now all set up and ready to start writing our functions and fleshing out the API's functionality!
 Before we move on, go ahead and remove the `helloworldsample.ts` and the `helloworld.json` files.
+You can also remove the `helloworldsample` directory from the `dist` folder.